marijnh/Eloquent-JavaScript/16_game.md

 {{index player, "box shadow (CSS)"}}

-After touching ((lava)), the player's color turns dark red, suggesting scorching.
-When the last coin has been collected, we add two blurred white shadows—one to the top left and one to the top right—to create a white halo effect.
+After touching ((lava)), the player turns dark red, suggesting scorching.
+When the last coin has been collected, we add two blurred white shadows—one to the upper left and one to the upper right—to create a white halo effect.

 {{id viewport}}

 {{index "position (CSS)", "max-width (CSS)", "overflow (CSS)", "max-height (CSS)", viewport, scrolling, [DOM, graphics]}}

 We can't assume that the level always fits in the _viewport_, the element into which we draw the game.
 That is why we need the `scrollPlayerIntoView` call: it ensures that if the level is protruding outside the viewport, we scroll that viewport to make sure the player is near its center.
 The following ((CSS)) gives the game's wrapping DOM element a maximum size and ensures that anything that sticks out of the element's box is not visible.
-We also give it a relative position so that the actors inside it are positioned relative to the level's top-left corner.
+We also give it a relative position so that the actors inside it are positioned relative to the level's upper-left corner.

 ```{lang: css}
 .game {